Survey Results - Trainee feedback on Fladgate LLP

 What we’re looking for: We look for the best.
 We value academic ability, previous work experience and relevant extra-curricular activities.
 We seek candidates who demonstrate high levels of commercial awareness and business acumen, enthusiasm and leadership potential.

 What you’ll do: Our two-year training programme is divided into four seats of six months and combines a first-class education programme with real hands-on experience and client contact.
-The nature of our business and small intake of trainees each year means you will be given exposure to high-quality work with lots of responsibility from an early stage.
+The nature of our business and small intake of trainees each year mean you will be given exposure to high-quality work with lots of responsibility from an early stage.

-Inclusivity and diversity at Fladgate
+Inclusion and diversity at Fladgate